mopenstein/raspberry-pi-movie-theater-projector/README.md

 # raspberry-pi-movie-theater-projector
-Python script that will turn a raspberry pi into a movie theater projector by automating this like playing trivia, policies, films, and more
+Python script that will turn a raspberry pi into a movie theater projector by automating things like playing trivia, policies, films, and more

 requires: